encode/httpx/docs/http2.md

     ...
 ```

-HTTP/2 support is available on both `Client`, and `AsyncClient`, although it's
+HTTP/2 support is available on both `Client` and `AsyncClient`, although it's
 typically more useful in async contexts if you're issuing lots of concurrent
 requests.